The Sting (The Office): Synopsis

-Dwight Schrute (Rainn Wilson) and Jim Halpert (John Krasinski) are sent on assignment to make a sales pitch to a client, and are eager to land the sale.
-However, Danny Cordray (Timothy Olyphant), a rival paper salesman from the very small Osprey company who steals more potential sales away from Dunder Mifflin than anyone, has also arrived for a sales pitch.
-Dwight also reveals that Danny had a romantic history with Pam Halpert (Jenna Fischer) four years previously.
-Jim and Dwight call in Michael Scott (Steve Carell), who is ecstatic at getting a chance to make a sale, to come and try to save them.
+Dwight Schrute and Jim Halpert are sent on assignment to make a sales pitch to a client, and are eager to land the sale.
+However, Danny Cordray, a rival paper salesman from the very small Osprey company who steals more potential sales away from Dunder Mifflin than anyone, has also arrived for a sales pitch.
+Dwight also reveals that Danny had a romantic history with Pam Halpert four years previously.
+Jim and Dwight call in Michael Scott, who is ecstatic at getting a chance to make a sale, to come and try to save them.
 The company ends up taking Danny's offer, even after Michael promises at-cost paper sales and weekend delivery.
 The trio leaves the client's office and head back home, defeated.

 During a brainstorm session, Michael, Jim, and Dwight decide to set up a sting operation to observe Danny's sales techniques.
-They set up Meredith Palmer (Kate Flannery) as the CEO of the fictional company Solartech in Dwight's office, fitted with security cameras, and watch from another room.
+They set up Meredith Palmer as the CEO of the fictional company Solartech in Dwight's office, fitted with security cameras, and watch from another room.
 Danny is then sent in to try to make a sale.
 All starts well until Meredith attempts to seduce him.
-Dwight and Jim send in Oscar Martinez (Oscar Nunez) to save the sting, but Meredith strong-arms him into submission.
-After she does the same to Ryan Howard (B. J. Novak), Michael rushes in to call the whole thing off.
+Dwight and Jim send in Oscar Martinez to save the sting, but Meredith strong-arms him into submission.
+After she does the same to Ryan Howard, Michael rushes in to call the whole thing off after Meredith's attempts to seduce Danny escalate.
 Danny becomes infuriated and walks off.
 Michael catches up to him and offers him a job, pointing out that with Sabre's better pricing, he could make more sales as a traveling salesman for them.
 He accepts the offer, and Michael introduces him as the new salesman to the office.
 The rest of the sales staff act disrespectful towards him, worrying that Danny will take their clients.
 Michael tells them how well sales numbers will go up with Danny as a part of the branch, and that he is not going to rescind Danny's job offer just because it makes the other salespeople uncomfortable.
 Before Dwight leaves for the day, he viciously insults Danny about his alleged mistreatment of Pam and client-stealing past, then immediately welcomes him to the company.